A message from the Program Director

-We will interview candidates during select dates in November, December and January.
-These dates will be provided to invited residency applications via Thalamus invitation.
+We interview candidates on select dates in November, December and January.
+These dates are provided to invited residency applicants via Thalamus invitation.
 Other important dates include:

-- October 1: MSPE (Dean’s) letters released through NRMP
+- October 21 at noon ET: NRMP Registration opens and MSPE (Dean’s) letters released through NRMP

 - November 30: Standard registration deadline for applicants